 Things to Know About Driving from Sydney to Brisbane

 Driving long distances in Australia can be challenging but it’s certainly doable.
 After all, thousands of people road trip around Australia every year.
 Here are few things to keep in mind when driving from Brisbane to Sydney or vise versa.

 1. Don’t Underestimate Driving Times

 900 kilometers is a long way to drive, so ensure that you leave plenty of time to make the journey and don’t underestimate the vast distances involved when traveling between Australian cities.
-Make sure you keep your water stocked, and when you see a petrol station, it’s always wise to fill the tank up as you never know where the next one will be.

 2. Get Roadside Assistance